 It’s why companies are spending over 10 billion dollars a year on influencer marketing.

 Just look at my agency NP Digital.
 It’s literally one of the fastest-growing ad agencies out there.
 When I look at all of my competitors’ numbers, we are growing at a much faster pace because of my brand.

-Yes, we have a great team, but again, that really isn’t a moat as a lot of agencies have great teams.
+Yes, we have a great team, but again, that really isn’t a moat as many agencies have great teams.

-It’s my brand that gave us a really fast kick start and continues to hopefully push us up.
+It’s my brand that gave us a swift kick start and continues to hopefully push us up.